We start every Team Trek program with a simple question, “Who do you want to be?”

 Of course, as human beings we’re never perfect.
 The value of getting clarity on who you want to be (defining the ideal) is it provides focus for your personal development.
 It gives you clarity on where you may need to work.
 I’m personally working on all twelve, all the time.
 At the top of my list are 100% Responsibility and Empathy.

 Read over the list and let us know what you think.
-How would it change the results your team is getting if everyone demonstrated each of these behaviors consistently?
+How would it change the results your team is getting if everyone on your team practiced each of these behaviors consistently?

 100% Responsibility – Takes responsibility for own responses to other people and circumstances they encounter (they do not blame or make excuses)